 Some labels specify storage in a cool dark place, which, ironically, is not the bathroom, due to its inherent humidity.

-Don't toss them casually into the bathroom wastebasket where curious hands could fish them out.
+Don't toss them into the bathroom wastebasket, where curious little hands could fish them out.

-Instead, ask if your local pharmacy will dispose of expired or unused medications.
+Instead, ask if your local pharmacy will dispose of expired or unused prescriptions.
 As a final resort: flush them down the toilet or place at the bottom of a trash can.

 Don't repackage them as you would food, even for space's sake.
 It's important that you have the original label so you can check dosages, expiration dates, and other safety information.